 Types of Appeals

-- Substitute a DEC category/course
+- Substitute a DEC course or SBC category

 - Accept an independent study course towards a general education requirement